ddterm/gnome-shell-extension-ddterm/README.md

 The easiest way to install the extension is to go to [extensions.gnome.org].

-However, review process on [extensions.gnome.org] is kinda slow, so a new release may be available here on GitHub, but not on [extensions.gnome.org] yet.
+However, the review process on [extensions.gnome.org] is sometimes slow.
+A new release may be available here on GitHub, but not on [extensions.gnome.org] yet.

 [extensions.gnome.org]: https://extensions.gnome.org/extension/3780/ddterm/